On a non-Abelian Poincar\'e lemma: Introduction

 The statement then is as follows.
 If the odd form $\o$ satisfies~\eqref{intro_eq.mc1} or~\eqref{intro_eq.mc2}, then it is gauge-equivalent to a constant: there is a $G$-valued form $g$ (necessarily even) such that

 where $C$ is a constant odd element of the superalgebra $\mathfrak{g}$ satisfying \mbox{$C^2=0$}.
 Here $G$ is a Lie supergroup corresponding to the Lie superalgebra $\mathfrak{g}$.
+(Note that $g$ is not a function as in the classical situation, but a form.
+How to understand such `$G$-valued forms' is explained in the main text.)

-This is a precise analog of the statement that every closed form is an exact form plus a constant (in a contractible domain).
-The appearance of the constant $C$ in~\eqref{intro_eq.constant} is a crucial non-trivial feature, distinguishing our statement from the well-known case when $\o$ is a $\mathfrak{g}$-valued $1$-form.
+This is a precise analog of the statement that every closed form is exact (in a contractible domain) plus a constant.
+The appearance of a constant $C$ in~\eqref{intro_eq.constant} is a crucial non-trivial feature, distinguishing our statement from the well-known case when $\o$ is a $\mathfrak{g}$-valued $1$-form.
+The arising of a constant may seem a very innocent change, for a superficial glance, but examples show that it is not.
+(In fact, this odd $\mathfrak{g}$-valued constant may be a whole homological vector field defining a particular structure, see section 4.)

 From a `connections viewpoint', the meaning of our statement is that the operation~\eqref{intro_eq.covder}, which now can be interpreted as, say, Quillen's superconnection~\cite{quillen:superconnection85} (it is not an ordinary connection if $\o$ is not a $1$-form), is equivalent, by taking the conjugation with a group element $g$ (an invertible even form taking values in $G$), to